 Here are just a few industry use cases that location SDKs can benefit:

-- Logistics and fleet monitoring: Real-time, accurate and battery efficient location data is extremely useful for streamlining delivery and fleet movements.
-Also, with location-based insights, you can understand where your fleet needs to become more efficient.
+- Logistics and asset monitoring: Real-time, accurate and battery efficient location data is extremely useful for streamlining delivery and asset movements.
+Also, with location-based insights, you can gather information to improve the efficiency of your delivery and tracking of assets.

-- Location-based marketing: Target user’s at the right time using their physical location.
+- Location-based marketing (retail): Target user’s at the right time using their physical location.
 For example, send a personalized discount when a user enters your store or send out reminders for your event when a user is close to the location.

 Roam.ai’s location SDK features